Step 1 – Start with what’s true

 - The status of our health ranks at the bottom of the developed world.

-- Life expectancy is improving at a faster rate in 33 of the other 34 countries in the OECD compared to the US.
+- Life expectancy is improving at a faster rate in all the other 34 countries in the OECD compared to the US.

 - There are over 100,000 prescription drug deaths from adverse drug reactions in the US annually (this does not include abuse or overdoses).